daxko/universal-ga/readme.md

 |screenname| `string` Screenname to send to analytics.
 |options| `object` (optional) Additional options.

-Allows you to send a screenview to analytics.
+Send a screenview to analytics.
 Additional options for the screenview can be seen in the [app screens documentation](https://developers.google.com/analytics/devguides/collection/analyticsjs/screens).

 ###### Example